Short-term business loans

 A short-term business loan is used when a business needs fast approval on a loan and can demonstrate an ability to pay it back quickly.
 They are often used by small businesses to cover sudden expenses or to capitalise on a limited-time business opportunity.

-There are a few different types of short-term business loan available in Australia:
+There are a few different types of short-term finance available in Australia:

 - Unsecured Business Loans